 Black Lives Matter: Beyond the Hashtag, by Joniesha Hickson

-What is the Black Lives Matter Movement, where did is come from and how is the BLM Movement portrayed in the media?
-Explore this exciting movement for social justice withyour students from the perspective of a black lives matter student activist.
+What is the Black Lives Matter Movement, where did it come from, and how is the BLM Movement portrayed in the media?
+Explore this exciting movement for social justice with your students from the perspective of a black lives matter student activist.
 Includes video clips and PowerPoint:

 Child Marriage: A National Crisis, by Deanna Wilks

 What is child marriage?
 How is child marriage a form of abuse against women?
 Does it really happen in the U.S.?
 How often?
 This lesson presents United States laws that enable the continuation of child marriage and analyzes why child marriage represents a gross violation of basic human rights for girls and women in America today.
 Hear the stories of child marriage victims and learn what we can do to prevent this practice.
 See the links below for video clip, PowerPoint and engaging activities.

 Recent crises in Flint, Michigan and Standing Rock, North Dakota have brought the question of clean water rights home to the United States.
 This lesson asks students to consider why clean water is a basic human right and what role the U.S. government can and should play in ensuring clean water for all citizens.
 Includes video clips, powerpoint and news articles.

 Ending Food Insecurity in New Jersey and American, by Heather Francis